Center for Art on Migration Politics (CAMP), Copenhagen (Oct – Dec 2019)

 The process began with a series of intimate workshops with artists, activists, scholars, curators and high school students.
 Here, we recorded conversations in front of a selection of artefacts.
 All the voices gathered have been edited into soundtracks that provide alternative perspectives on colonial imagery, and also express how this history still affects people emotionally.

-In the soundtrack you will hear different people reacting to artefacts in the National Gallery, and in the exhibition Blind Spots: Images of the Danish West Indies Colony, at the Royal Library.
+In the soundtrack you will hear different people reacting to artefacts in the SMK, and in the exhibition Blind Spots: Images of the Danish West Indies Colony, at the Royal Library.
 We consider these perspectives an important source of knowledge that adds sensitivity and depth to traditional institutional data.
 The primary aim of this work has been to share interpretive power, allowing new ways of engaging the past to emerge.

 MILK & HONEY